 Records will be kept of all reported bullying incidents by the Headteacher who will provide support to pupils and liaise with parents.
-An observation in the record will be made as to how these facts were obtained e.g. observation, hearsay, gossip, the age and gender of all pupils involved, the nature of the incident and the type of response made.
-The bullying record book will be regularly monitored and follow up interviews with pupils (and parents, where appropriate) will be implemented.
+An observation in the record will be made as to how these facts were obtained e.g observation, hearsay, gossip, the age and gender of all pupils involved, the nature of the incident and the type of response made.
+CPOMs will be regularly monitored and follow up interviews with pupils (and parents, where appropriate) will be implemented.

 A factual brief summary of the incident will be placed in the victim's and perpetrator's file.
-These records can be accessed by the EPR coordinator and will be held according to school policy.